 47-48.
-ANATOMY AND PHYSIOLOGY.
+Anatomy and Physiology.
 4 credits each semester.

-The anatomy of the buman body, chiefly gross anatomy of all organ systems, and the functions or processes of the organ systems.
+The anatomy of the human body, chiefly gross anatomy of all organ systems, and the functions or processes of the organ systems.
 Three lectures and one 3-hour laboratory and demonstration period a week.
 Required in the nurses' training curriculum.
-Credit for this course granted only to students in the courses in Nursing or Occupational Therapy.
+Credit for this course granted only to students in the courses in Nursing.
+Lab. fee, \$3 a semester.

 51-52.
-GENERAL BOTANY.
+General Botany.
 4 credits each semester.

 The study of plants, their anatomy, physiology, and a survey of plant groups and evolution in the plant kingdom.
-Required of hiology majors.
+Required of biology majors.
 Two lectures and three 2-hour laboratory periods a week.
 Lab. fee, \$4 each semester.

 61-62.
-GENERAL ZOOLOGY.
+General Zoology.
 4 credits each semester.